 Every Real Geeks website includes a market report search feature.
 Market reports give you a bird’s eye view of local market activity, as defined by current listings, recent sales, and properties under contract.
 It’s an invaluable tool that allows website visitors to see how strong the housing market is in a given area.
 If you are a seller, it allows you to see the gap between list prices and sold prices.
 The smaller the gap, the stronger the market.
 If you are a buyer, a big gap between list and sold prices indicates it’s a good time to buy and secure a bargain.

 The mortgage calculator is pretty straightforward, and has proven a popular tool.
 It allows users to quickly generate an estimated monthly payment based on loan amount, annual interest rate, and loan term.
 Any visitor on your website looking to buy a home will find this tool very useful.
 It only takes a few seconds to generate a monthly mortgage estimate.

-This is but a basic overview of Real Geeks website example.
-There is much more that goes into every website.
-I could write pages and pages describing all the nooks and crannies.
-However, for the sake of brevity, I explored only the major parts and features.
-If you are considering your on Real Geeks website, contact me and I can go over everything in greater detail.
+For the sake of brevity, I explored only major parts and features.
+If you are considering your on Real Geeks website, contact me and let’s discuss anything you are curious about in greater detail.